Dun & Bradstreet Holdings Inc. (DNB) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a 2.83% gain in the last 1 month and extending the period to 3 months gives it a -8.06%, and is 0.95% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.93% over the week and 2.42% over the month.
+The stock witnessed a 6.85% gain in the last 1 month and extending the period to 3 months gives it a -16.45%, and is -2.15% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.53% over the week and 2.33% over the month.

 Dun & Bradstreet Holdings Inc. (DNB) Analyst Forecasts